metaColin/Tecsun-M-301-M-303/README.md

 **Q: Recording time length limited?**
 A: Default each recording file time maximum 1 hour.
 If recording exceeds 1 hour, device automatically generates another recording file.

-**Q: TF card 1GB capacity, can store recording how long?**
+**Q: How long can a 1GB TF card store recordings?**
 A: Bluetooth recording, 1GB can store recording about 16 hours.
 Radio recording, 1GB can store recording about 25 hours.
 Microphone recording, 1GB can store recording about 35 hours.

 **Q: Can recording files be set as "Favorites"?**
 A: No.
-If want a recording file set as "Favorites", first use computer to move this recording file from recording folder, then can set this recording audio as "Favorites".
+If you want a recording file set as "Favorites", first use computer to move this recording file from recording folder, then you can set this recording audio as "Favorites".

-**Q: Why button/[Tuning] knob lock function ineffective?**
+**Q: Why is the [Tuning] knob lock function not working?**
 A: Because player handles file selection state.
 Short press [FOLDER] button, exit file selection state.

 ---